High End Systems: Intellabeam launched

 Intellabeam automated light was introduced in 1989.
 Until that time, most automated lighting in the live event production industry were rented, and Vari-Lite dominated the concert and touring market.
-This allowed production companies to buy their own automated lighting and rent them for concert tours and corporate events.
+The Intellabeam allowed production companies to buy their own automated lighting and rent them for concert tours and corporate events.

 Later years

 In 2000, High End Systems introduced a digital projection system with a video projector, Orbital Mirror Head, and a DMX-controlled media server that interfaced with a lighting console.
 It allowed a lighting programmer to program the video switching and effects into the lighting console and play them back as part of the light show.
 The first such system was called Catalyst, but Catalyst evolved into the DMX-controlled media server in 2002 while the Orbital Mirror Head was marketed alone.
-Up until that point, media servers were manually-operated systems where the media, either tape or video computer files, were switched using a push button matrix switcher or a T-handle switcher to crossfade between sources.
+Up until that point, media servers were manually operated systems where the media, either tape or video computer files, were switched using a push button matrix switcher or a T-handle switcher to crossfade between sources.

-That era marked the beginning of High End Systems’ immersion in digital luminaires.
+That era marked the beginning of High End Systems' immersion in digital luminaires.
 Soon after Catalyst, they introduced the DL.1 Digital Luminaire, a moving yoke projection system under the control of DMX512.
 It required the use of an external media server but the next evolutions of the product, the DL.2, DL.3, and DL.V all have media servers built in.
 The integration of media servers in their digital luminaires led to the development of another media server, the Axon Media Server.

 In 2017, High End Systems was acquired by Electronic Theatre Controls.